 The Ride To The Wall has been happening on an annual basis for the last decade.
-The 2016 leg of the ride will take place on October 1st, 2016, and it will be the ninth edition the event.
-It was founded by Martin Dickinson.
+Founded by Martin Dickinson, the 2016 Leg of the Ride will take place on October 1st, 2016, and will be the ninth edition event.
 The event started in the year 2008 and is based on the principles of respect and remembrance.
-One of the primary goals of the event is to act as fundraiser for the National Memorial Arboretum and it is reported to have raised a sum 500,000 pounds over the last eight years.The RTTW
+One of the primary goals of the event is to act as a fundraiser for the National Memorial Arboretum and it is reported to have raised a sum of £500,000 over the last eight years.The RTTW

+The RTTW is a registered charity organisation.
+The event is organised entirely by RTTW volunteers and is not affiliated with any politicians or corporations.
+The RTTW is not connected to the military either and neither is it an exclusive motorcycle club, but it is open to all motorcyclists.
 The executive committee of the RTTW is comprised of a small group of individuals who organise the event on a yearly basis.
 The RTTW is staffed by unpaid volunteers who devote their personal resources and time to the charity.
-The RTTW charges a registration fee of 10 pounds for all the riders who want to be a part of the event.
+The RTTW charges a registration fee of £10 for all the riders who want to be a part of the event.
 The proceeds from this go to the charity.
 The RTTW also raises funds by selling merchandise.
 Most of the funds derived from these profits are given to the Arboretum, while the RTTW keeps a small amount to help meet its expenses.Popularity

 The RTTW is estimated to have attracted about 20,000 bikers last year.
 In its first year, the organisers expected 200 people to show up but the turnout was 2,000.
 The popularity of the event grows on a yearly basis and organisers are hoping that the turnout this year exceeds last year's turnout.